Skip to content

 Frank Lloyd Wright has been called the greatest American architect of the first half of the Twentieth Century.
 During a career that spanned seven decades, he worked on over a thousand projects, five hundred of which were built.
 Many of his structures are still studied by students from all over the world.

-Born in rural Wisconsin in 1867, Wright had a tumultuous personal life punctuated by many professional vicissitudes and scandal, which make his story feel like a dramatic work of fiction.
+Born in rural Wisconsin in 1867, Wright had a tumultuous personal life punctuated by many professional vicissitudes and scandals, which makes his life story seem like a dramatic work of fiction.
 He married three times, had eight children, and remained productive and creative until the day he died in 1959, at 91 years of age.

 Wright’s most famous residence is Fallingwater, built in 1935 in Mill Run, Pennsylvania.
 The American Institute of Architects named Fallingwater the “best all-time work of American architecture” and the Smithsonian Institution lists it as “one of the 28 places to see before you die.”
 The breathtaking structure is still studied by dozens of architecture students and visited by hundreds of thousands of tourists yearly.